Rights and responsibilities in the workplace

 Topic Overview

-The WAMITAB Entry Level Award in Preparing for Employment (Entry 3) (QCF) is a foundational qualification designed to help you develop the essential skills and knowledge needed to enter the world of work.
-This course covers key areas such as understanding different types of employment, preparing for job applications, and developing effective workplace behaviours.
-It is part of the Employability & Work Skills suite, which aims to equip learners with practical abilities that employers value, such as teamwork, communication, and problem-solving.
+The WAMITAB Entry Level Award in Preparing for Employment (Entry 2) is a foundational qualification designed to help you develop the essential skills and knowledge needed to enter the world of work.
+It covers key areas such as understanding different types of jobs, recognising your own strengths and interests, and learning how to search for work effectively.
+This award is part of the Employability & Work Skills suite and is ideal if you are just starting to think about your career or need to build confidence before moving into further study or employment.

 Key Concepts